How it all began

 The combined death toll was over 8,600 people with more than 22,000 seriously injured.
 800,000 family homes were left uninhabitable.
 Many of the most remote and hard to reach villages were the worst to be affected.

 Graeme Howell, the founder of Worldwide Action, felt duty bound to help in whatever way he possibly could.
-He packed a sleeping bag, took his own rations and water sanitation to be able to be self sufficient, and called upon friends and family to support in order to deliver aid and care where it was desperately needed.
+A former soldier and firefighter, he packed a sleeping bag, took his own rations and water sanitation to be able to be self sufficient, and called upon friends and family to support in order to deliver aid and care where it was desperately needed.

 Thanks to the kind support and donations from friends, family and local volunteers in Nepal, Graeme was able to deliver rice, sanitation, water purification drops, soap and detergent, first aid, childrens and babies clothing, nappies, tarpaulins and corrugated metal for shelters, electrolyte tablets, teaching equipment, sports equipment and funded a JCB digger to clear rubble.